OpenSidewalks/OSWValidation/README.md

 Load *Missing_Intersection* file in QGIS to see the ways that are potentially intersecting but don't have an intersecting node.
 Load *Recommended_Intersection* file on top of *Missing_Intersection* files to see recommended intersection points.

+#### How to build into an executable:

+1. `pyinstaller OSWValidation.py -F`
+2. `pyinstaller OSWValidation.spec`
+The resulting executable can be found in the dist/ directory.

 #### How to file issues: